matijakljajic/koznaznarevamp/README.md

 - [x] Basic functionality
 - [x] Basic UI and art
 - [x] System intended for issue reporting
+- [] Points system used in tandem with NLP library recognising if the typed answer is indeed correct

 ## Thought process